Follow us on X - #MagnoliaSabr

 * provide assorted outlets for the dissemination of the research efforts of its members.

-Members can share their love for the game by joining local SABR chapters.
+One way members can share their love for the game is by joining local SABR chapters and participating in chapter events.

 The Magnolia Chapter takes it name from the magnolia tree (left) that once dominated the center field skyline at Ponce De Leon Park, home of the old Atlanta Crackers of the Southern Association.
 Today, the tree still stands behind a shopping center that now occupies the space of the old ballpark on Ponce De Leon Avenue (across from Ponce City Market).